aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 ## The Composer.json structure

-To illustrate the main components of composer.json file, the composer.json schema below is taken from a Laravel project:
+The composer.json schema below will illustrate components of a composer.json file:

 ```json
 {